hyperknot/openfreemap/website/text.md

 # OpenFreeMap

-## What is this?
+## What is OpenFreeMap?

 OpenFreeMap is an open and free OpenStreetMap tile hosting service.

-It's truly free: there is no limit on the amount of map views or requests you can make or how you use your map.
-There is no registration page, user database, API keys nor cookies.
+It's truly free: there are no limits on the number of map views or requests you can make, nor on how you use your map.
+There is no registration page, user database, API keys, or cookies.

-It's truly open source: everything, including the full production setup is on GitHub.
+It's truly open-source: everything, including the full production setup, is on GitHub.

 ## Why is this important?

-OpenStreetMap is one of the most important collective projects in history.
+OpenStreetMap is one of the most significant collective projects in history.
 More than 2 million users have contributed to it over 19 years; 3 million edits are made each day.

-Unfortunately, when you want to use the map on your website or app, you need to look for a commercial map tile provider and hope your site doesn't get too popular, otherwise you might end up with a $10,000 bill in a single day, like Hoodmaps did [\*](https://twitter.com/levelsio/status/1730659933232730443).
+Unfortunately, when you want to use the map on your website or app, you need to look for a commercial map tile provider and hope your site doesn't become too popular.
+Otherwise, you might end up with a $10,000 bill in a single day, as Hoodmaps did [\*](https://twitter.com/levelsio/status/1730659933232730443).

 You can try self-hosting, but it requires a big server and a lot of time to get it right.